StackOne Webhooks

 Save Webhook

 button.
-You should now see the Webhook on thewebhooks
+You should now see your newly configured Webhook on thewebhooks

 page. -